githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 last one is the suspended computation and those before the last one are for freeing the resources contained in the suspended computation.

-In the following example, the body of the defined function `from` is a
+In the following example, the body of the defined function `from_vt` is a
 llazy-expression:

 ```